CNAG-Biomedical-Informatics/pheno-ranker/README.md

 # SUMMARY

-pheno-ranker: A script that compares a given BFF/PXF file against a BFF/PXF cohort
+pheno-ranker: A script that compares and ranks (by dissimilarity) a given BFF/PXF file against a BFF/PXF cohort

 # INSTALLATION